 - When mixing the custard ingredients, don’t ovemix to prevent too many bubbles from forming.

-- Always use the bain marie method when baking flan.
+- Always use the bain marie method (hot water bath) when baking flan.
 Flan custard needs to be baked with gentle heat so it turns out creamy, silky and smooth.

-- Make sure to cool the flan and allow it to rest before unmolding.
+- Make sure to cool the flan before unmolding.

 Take A Look At These Other Dessert Recipes: